 Vasectomy is more than 99% effective at preventing pregnancy.

-It is very safer and easier method than other female sterilization procedures.
+It is a significantly safer and easier method than other female sterilization procedures.

 - What happens to a man when he gets a vasectomy?

-Nothing happens to a man after getting a vasectomy only some complications which can be treated symptomatically with medication.
+Nothing happens to a man after getting a vasectomy, only some complications that can be treated symptomatically with medication.

 Vasectomy reversal may not bring your fertility back.